 Cook the Bacon

 - Once the bacon is crisp, remove at least half of it from the pan to use as a topping later.
-You can leave the rest in the skillet if you want an even smokier flavor.
+You can leave the rest in the skillet if you prefer a smokier flavor.

 - Pour off the extra bacon grease, leaving about 2 tablespoons in the pan to cook the onions and apples without making the beans greasy.